ebellbog/tree-climber/README.md

 # bishops-puzzle
-An interactive tool for understanding &amp; solving the bishops puzzle from The 7th Guest
+An interactive tool for understanding and solving the bishops puzzle from The 7th Guest